 D. Duties in responding to subpoena.

 E. Contempt.
-Failure by any person without adequate excuse to obey a subpoena served upon that person may be deemed a contempt of the court from which the subpoena issued.
-An adequate cause for failure to obey exists when a subpoena purports to require a non-party to attend or produce at a place not within the limits provided in Subparagraph (3) (a) (ii) of Paragraph C of this rule.
+Failure by any person without adequate excuse to obey a subpoena served upon that person may be deemed a contempt of the court from which the subpoena was issued.
+An adequate cause for failure to obey exists when a subpoena purports to require a non-party to attend or produce at a place not within limits provided in Subparagraph (3) (a) (ii) of Paragraph C of this New Mexico Rules of Civil Procedure.

 [As amended, effective January 1, 1987; August 1, 1989; January 1, 1998.]